Decathlon/sportplaces-docs/source/includes/_authentication.md

 E.g.: `Authorization: Bearer XXXXXXXXXX`

 <aside class="notice">
-  You can obtain access to Decathlon Connect API by contacting the development team through our
+  You can obtain access to Decathlon Connect API by contacting the development team through our Google+ Community
-  <a href="https://plus.google.com/u/2/communities/110282251333522025242">Google Community</a>
 </aside>